Superheater: Urie's "Eastleigh" superheater

 Robert Urie's design of superheater for the LSWR was the product of experience with his H15 class 4-6-0 locomotives.
 In anticipation of performance trials, eight examples were fitted with Schmidt and Robinson superheaters, and two others remained saturated.
-However, the First World War intervened before the trials could take place, although an LSWR Locomotive Committee report from late 1915 noted that the Robinson version gave the best fuel efficiency.
-It gave an average of 48.35 lb coal consumed per mile over an average distance of 39824 mi, compared to 48.42 lb and 59.05 lb coal for the Schmidt and saturated examples respectively.
+However, World War I intervened before the trials could take place, although an LSWR Locomotive Committee report from late 1915 noted that the Robinson version returned the best fuel efficiency.
+It consumed an average of 48.35 lb coal per mile over an average distance of 39824 mi, compared to 48.42 lb and 59.05 lb coal for the Schmidt and saturated examples respectively.

-However, the report stated that both superheater types had serious drawbacks, with the Schmidt system featuring a damper control on the superheater header that caused hot gases to condense into sulphuric acid, which caused pitting and subsequent weakening of the superheater elements.
+However, the report stated that both superheater types had serious drawbacks.
+The Schmidt system featured a damper control on the superheater header that caused hot gases to condense into sulfuric acid, which caused pitting and subsequent weakening of the superheater elements.
 Leakage of gases was also commonplace between the elements and the header, and maintenance was difficult without removal of the horizontally-arranged assembly.
 The Robinson version suffered from temperature variations caused by saturated and superheated steam chambers being adjacent, causing material stress, and had similar access problems as the Schmidt type.

 The report's recommendations enabled Urie to design a new type of superheater with separate saturated steam headers above and below the superheater header.
-These were connected by elements beginning at the saturated header, running through the flue tubes and back to the superheater header, and the whole assembly was vertically arranged for ease of maintenance.
+They were connected by elements beginning at the saturated header, running through the flue tubes and back to the superheater header, and the whole assembly was vertically arranged for ease of maintenance.
 The device was highly successful in service, but was heavy and expensive to construct.